AdamScherlis/adamscherlis.github.io/posts/shape-pendants/index.md

 ---
-title: Procedurally-generated shapes for laser-cut pendants
+title: Randomly-generated shape pendants
 date: 2025-01-05
-draft: True
 ---

 I handed out laser-cut pendants this past Burning Man that looked like this:

 ![wooden pendants in a variety of symmetrical jagged shapes](../../assets/shape-pendants/pendants.jpg)

-I made fifty of them, each a unique shape, with rotational symmetry of varying orders.
+I made 72 of them, each a unique shape, with rotational symmetry of varying orders.

 ## Shapes